tomaspietravallo/Spark-AR/README.md

 # Spark-AR
-Repository for code used on instagram filters, you can see the filters at [My instagram @tomaspietravallo](www.instagram.com/tomaspietravallo)
+Repository for code used on instagram filters, you can see the filters at my instagram [@tomaspietravallo](www.instagram.com/tomaspietravallo)